Providing guests with an incident information card

 If you’re a Commercial Host, you must keep a copy of your commercial rental insurance card in your vehicle.
 Turo roadside assistance and claims processing isn’t available to guests traveling in a car that belongs to a Commercial Host.
 Let your guests know whom to contact in case of an accident.

 Downloading a card

 We email hosts a new incident information card each year.
 You can also download a card at the bottom of this page.
 Choose the card that matches your location.

 - Hosts in the US should choose the card for “US-49-states-not-NY.”

 - Hosts in Canada should choose the “Certificate of Insurance” for their province.
 Canadian hosts must also download and keep in their car the “Canada Accident Advice Card.”

 - Hosts in Germany should download the insurance certificate for their country and this Accident Form.

 - Hosts in the UK should choose the “UK Certificate of Motor Insurance.”

-The Turo insurance card does not satisfy state or provincial "Financial Responsibility" requirements, and cannot be used to register your car.
-Furthermore, neither of these cards may be used for New York vehicles (vehicles that are registered or whose home location is New York state).
+A Turo incident information card doesn’t satisfy state or provincial "Financial Responsibility" requirements.
+You can’t use them to register your car.
+You may not use any of these cards for vehicles that are registered in or whose home location is New York state.